seongwoncho/top_us_youtubers_2024/README.md

 ![GIF of Power BI Dashboard](assets/images/top_us_youtuber_2024_powerbi.gif)

-This shows the Top UK Youtubers in 2024 so far.
+This shows the Top US Youtubers in 2024 so far.

 ## DAX Measures